Lev Landau: Personal life and views

 In 1937, Landau married Kora T. Drobanzeva from Kharkiv.
 Their son Igor (1946–2011) became a theoretical physicist.
 Lev Landau believed in "free love" rather than monogamy and encouraged his wife and his students to practise "free love".
 However, his wife was not enthusiastic.

-Landau was an atheist.
+Landau is generally described as an atheist, although when Soviet filmmaker Andrei Tarkovsky asked Landau whether he believed in the existence of God, Landau pondered the matter in silence for three minutes before responding, "I think so."
 In 1957, a lengthy report to the CPSU Central Committee by the KGB recorded Landau's views on the 1956 Hungarian Uprising, Vladimir Lenin and what he termed "red fascism".
 Hendrik Casimir recalls him as a passionate communist, emboldened by his revolutionary ideology.
 Landau's drive in establishing Soviet science was in part due to his devotion to socialism.
-In 1935 he published a piece entitled “Bourgeoisie and Contemporary Physics” in the Soviet newspaper Izvestia in which he criticized religious superstition and the dominance of capital, which he saw as bourgeois tendencies, citing “unprecedented opportunities for the development of physics in our country, provided by the Party and the government.”
+In 1935 he published a piece titled “Bourgeoisie and Contemporary Physics” in the Soviet newspaper Izvestia in which he criticized religious superstition and the dominance of capital, which he saw as bourgeois tendencies, citing “unprecedented opportunities for the development of physics in our country, provided by the Party and the government.”